gonium/SightProxy/README.md

 #### Starting it up as a mitm proxy:

-To start the script (replacing xx's with your actual mac address)
+To start the script (replacing xx's with your actual pump mac address) See the older proxy section below for details on obtaining the mac.

     sudo bash sight-proxy xx:xx:xx:xx:xx:xx --mitm-proxy